| ‘When your blood pressure’s

 think that both workers and controllers have become unwitting participants

+in nothing less than a madness afflicting the corporate mind of society.
 I watch with increasing horror as the tide of this ‘progress’ begins to

 lap around my feet — as the Minister of Health begins to settle himself at